jonyoung123/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files beginning ith uppercase to another directory deletes all files in the current directory that begins with ~ creating three linked directories
+moves all files beginning ith uppercase to another directory deletes all files in the current directory that begins with ~ creating three linked directories script that lists all the files and the directory of the file separated by commas